eflaherty/Projects/LC/meds/daily.md

 - **LDN (3–5pm)** 🔵 — as you're already doing; no known absorption conflicts with anything else on the list

 ## Evening
 - **Allegra (fexofenadine)** 🔴 — best on an empty stomach; avoid taking with fruit juices (grapefruit, orange, apple) since they can significantly reduce absorption — space at least 2 hours from juice if you drink any.
-Generally non-sedating (unlike Zyrtec), so less of a concern stacking with anything else sedating, though individual response varies
+Generally non-sedating (unlike Zyrtec), so less of a concern stacking with anything else sedating, though individual response varies. **Confirmed lactose-free** (inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, hypromellose, iron oxide blends, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, pregelatinized starch, titanium dioxide) — low FODMAP
 - **L-theanine** 🔵 — flexible; some prefer it before a stressful period or later in the day for calming effect (stress reduction can indirectly help mast cell reactivity)
 - **Karuna Pure Progesterone** 🟣 — topical, applied to skin (rotate sites: inner thighs/arms, neck, chest, abdomen); many use it in the evening since progesterone can have a calming/sleep-supportive effect, but this is a common convention rather than an absorption requirement — follow your practitioner's protocol/cycle timing if you have one